Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 In August, Emhoff announced a leave of absence from his law practice.
 He had continued working as an attorney while Harris was California’s attorney general, and during her campaigns for U.S. senator and the Democratic presidential nomination.
 This time it was different.

 Political spouses seldom cause a ripple, but sometimes they can be a liability.
-Another would-be Veep spouse — John Zaccaro, a real estate titan who was the husband of Walter Mondale’s 1984 running mate, Geraldine Ferraro — caused a controversy when he initially refused to release his financial information and his practices as a landlord were criticized.
+Another would-be veep spouse — John Zaccaro, a real estate titan who was the husband of Walter Mondale’s 1984 running mate, Geraldine Ferraro — caused a controversy when he initially refused to release his financial information and his practices as a landlord were criticized.

 Emhoff presents a more complex set of questions.
 Over the years, alongside the boilerplate corporate and real estate work, he has sometimes represented heavily regulated companies or firms that might be frowned upon on the left.